alanng10/StandInfoTech/Docue/a.md

 Termina module list is pre install on Windows operating system.

-The desktop environment module list is recommend module list for Windows operating system.
+Tidus module list is recommend module list for
+Windows operating system.

-The desktop environment module list is support module list for Windows operating system.
+Tidus module list is support module list for
+Windows operating system.

 Windows Subsystem for Linux with Ubuntu is pre install on Windows operating